michaelawarren/presentation-template/slides.md

 * testable
 * independent of ui
 * independent of database
-* independent of anyexternal agency
+* independent of any external agency
 Not going into much more detail in this presentation partially because i haven't studied this part. wrap up